jerzyt/WTA_Earnings/README.md

   * Highest Rank
   * Singles vs Doubles Earnings
 6. Data cleaning
+7. Advanced EDA
+  * Are tennis players getting taller: height vs age
+  * Does height correlate with rankings?
+Are taller players better?
+  * Does height correlate with earnings?
+  * Is height dependent on the country?
+  * Is height increasing over time?
-7. Build Predictive Model For Earnings
+8. Build Predictive Model For Earnings